 Burgos has all services.
-Two supermarkets (El Árbol and Día) on Calle Calzadas, on the Camino before the centre, the centre itself has limited grocery shopping.
-Tourist Information left of Restaurant Don Nuño, turning right with your back to the cathedral ticket office.
+Supermarket (Día) on Calle Calzadas, on the Camino before the centre, the centre itself has limited grocery shopping.
+Tourist Office with your back to the cathedral ticket office it's left of Restaurant Don Nuño.
 The main Post Office is south of the river across Puente de San Pablo.
 Library on Plaza San Juan.
 Fiestas San Lesmes 25 January, Fiesta del Curpillos 10 June, San Pedro y San Pablo 29 June.

 Your donation will help ensure that this guide to the Camino de Santiago continues to be updated every year and continues to be made freely available to pilgrims.

 Also, if you donate at least €5 you get access to the full guide to download in PDF format.
 The full guide has all the maps, altitude profiles, history and sightseeing information which isn't in the free one.
 You'll also be able to download a copy of Practical Preparation and Background the indispensable guide for first-time pilgrims, with all you need to know about packing, planning, etc.